In addition to the MMS Scholarship Fund, there are 2 scholarships available to enrolled families.

 Benjamin Robert Wieler Scholarship

-The Benjamin Robert Wieler Scholarship Fund was established in September 2009 by Stephen, Susan, and Matt Wieler in memory of their son and brother, Ben.
-Ben died while studying in Barcelona and his fund exists to assist children from families who would not otherwise be able to attend our school.
+The Benjamin Robert Wieler Scholarship Fund was established in September 2009 by Stephen, Susan, and Matt Wieler in memory of their son and brother, Ben, who died while studying in Barcelona.
+His memorial scholarship exists to assist children from families who would not otherwise be able to attend our school.

 Ben’s childhood easel now stands in our lobby on a mat made with love and care by Madison Montessori students.
 The easel beckons to the youngest children, often the younger siblings of current students, and they respond.
 It has thus become the MMS “first classroom” for the children who now gather there each morning and stands as a loving testament to Ben’s days at MMS and the happiness and joy he continues to inspire at our school each day.